How Big Is an Acre of Property?

 If you’re buying or selling property, especially in growing cities like Pflugerville, understanding the acreage helps you price or evaluate the land appropriately.

-How to Measure an Acre of Property
+How to Measure an Acre of Property?

 While property lines and official land surveys are the most accurate way to determine the size of a parcel, there are tools and methods for approximating an acre: